JoseRoca/WinFBX/docs/Databases/ADO Classes/CADORecordset Class.md

 If the comparison operator is "like", the string value may contain an asterisk (*) to find one or more occurrences of any character or substring.
 For example, "state like 'M*'" matches Maine and Massachusetts.
 You can also use leading and trailing asterisks to find a substring contained within the values.
 For example, "state like '*as*'" matches Alaska, Arkansas, and Massachusetts.

 Asterisks can be used only at the end of a criteria string, or together at both the beginning and end of a criteria string, as shown above.
-You cannot use the asterisk as a leading wildcard ('*str'), or embedded wildcard ('s*r').
+You cannot use the asterisk as a leading wildcard ('\*str'), or embedded wildcard ('s\*r').
 This will cause an error.

 **Note**: An error will occur if a current row position is not set before calling **Find**.
 Any method that sets row position, such as **MoveFirst**, should be called before calling **Find**.

 **Note**: If you call the **Find** method on a recordset, and the current position in the recordset is at the last record or end of file (EOF), you will not find anything.
-You need to call the MoveFirst method to set the current position/cursor to the beginning of the recordset.
+You need to call the **MoveFirs**t method to set the current position/cursor to the beginning of the recordset.

 #### Example